 Led by Monique Bronowicki, pediatric speech-language pathologist, Aubrey Fisher, pediatric occupational therapist, and Dr. Ryan Holley, clinical psychologist, the Developmental Diagnostic Clinic assesses developmental concerns you may have for your child.

-Our team* provides consultations and screenings to help diagnose:
+Our team* can effectively evaluate and diagnose:

 - Autism spectrum disorders